NerdLang/nerd/README.md

 You can create a `project.json` file without compilation with : `nectar --prepare file.js`

-To show a project configuration : `nectar --projet` in the project folder or `nectar --project /path/to/projet.json`
+To show a project configuration : `nectar --project` in the project folder or `nectar --project /path/to/projet.json`

 To compile a project, simply call `nectar project.json`